oovaa/bro/README.md

-# Bro: Groq & DeepSeek AI Assistant
+# Bro: Groq-Powered CLI Assistant

-This CLI tool provides an AI assistant powered by Groq's API and openAI OSS models through the Langchain
+Bro is a lightweight CLI assistant powered by Groq via LangChain, built on Bun.

 ## Table of Contents